-Before the development of object permanence, which develops in the second half of the first year of life, infants are unable to comprehend and experience permanent loss and truly grieve.
+Before the development of object permanence, something out of view is felt to be literally "out of mind."
+Therefore, it is unlikely that infants in their first 6 months of life can truly grieve.
 But as children develop object permanence during the second half of the first year of life, they begin to acquire the ability to appreciate the possibility of true loss.
-It is, therefore, not coincidental that peeka-boo emerges during this time period as a game played by children across different cultures, wherein the child shows heightened concern at separation and joy at reunion, as if "playing" with the idea of loss.
-Infants and toddlers play this game repeatedly as they try to understand and deal with the potential of loss.
+It is therefore not coincidental that peek-a-boo emerges during this time period as a game played by children in all cultures, wherein the child shows heightened concern at separation and joy at reunion, as if "playing" with the idea of loss.
+Infants and toddlers play this game repeatedly as they try to understand and deal with the potentiality of loss.
 It has been suggested that peek-a-boo is one of many games that children play that might allude to loss or death.
 In fact, "peek-a-boo" is translated literally from Old English as "alive-or-dead."
 Parents who worry that it is too early to raise the topic of death with their preschool- or even school-aged children likely do not realize that they began communicating with their children about loss at an early age.

-Research has shown that there are 4 concepts that children come to understand that help them make sense of, and ultimately cope with, death: irreversibility, finality (nonfunctionality), causality, and universality (inevitability).
-On average, most children will develop an understanding of these concepts, outlined in Table 1, by 5 to 7 years of age.
-Personal loss or a terminal illness before this age has been associated with a precocious understanding of these concepts education has been shown to accelerate children's understanding as well.
-The death of a pet in early childhood can be used as an opportunity to help young children both understand death and learn to express and cope with loss.
+Research has shown that there are 4 concepts that children come to understand that help them make sense of, and ultimately cope with, death: irreversibility, finality (nonfunctionality), causality, and universality (inevitability).14-19 On average, most children will develop an understanding of these concepts, outlined in Table 1, by 5 to 7 years of age.
+Personal loss or a terminal illness before this age has been associated with a precocious understanding of these concepts19; education has been shown to accelerate children's understanding as well.20 The death of a pet in early childhood can be used as an opportunity to help young children both understand death and learn to express and cope with loss.